TurinLatticeFieldTheoryGroup/SNF_for_LFT/README.md

-# SNF_for_LFT
+# Stochastic Normalizing Flows for Lattice Field Theory
-Simple implementation of the Stochastic Normalizing Flows used in <a href="https://arxiv.org/abs/2201.08862">Stochastic normalizing flows as non-equilibrium transformations</a></li>
+Simple implementation of the Stochastic Normalizing Flows used in <a href="https://link.springer.com/article/10.1007/JHEP07(2022)015">Stochastic normalizing flows as non-equilibrium transformations</a></li>

+Arxiv preprint here: in <a href="https://arxiv.org/abs/2201.08862">https://arxiv.org/abs/2201.08862</a></li>

 If this code is helpful for your research, please cite us: